Light sets the mood. Think about a lighting plan for your garden!

 3. From lighting plan to installation plan

 This important step is often overlooked and is, in our view, essential.
 Ensure that you have a good installation plan, where you mark in your scale drawing, where the power will come from and how you will bring it to your selected locations.
 Also include other important points in your lighting plan, like saving energy, for example.
+Another option are the new outdoor sockets, discover them here.

 Ask yourself the following questions: